UIUC-iSchool-DataViz/project-spring2017/part3/README.md

 # LIS 590 Data Visualization Spring 2017
 ## Component 3

-This is the ipython notebook for Component 3 of Group Summer.
+This is the ipython notebook for Component 3 of *Group Summer*.

 Run the ipython notebook and the output files will be saved at the current work directory.